 Where is my money invested?

-Your investment will be used to fund exciting early-stage venture capital and small companies with potentially attractive growth opportunities.
+Your investment will be used to fund exciting global venture capital and small companies with potentially attractive growth opportunities.

 You can also benefit from any income and growth derived from the investments in the existing portfolio companies.
 Some of these are yield-generating or asset-backed investments that are deemed to be less risky but no longer qualify for new VCT investment due to changes in legislation.

 We conduct thorough research to really get to know our companies and develop strong business relationships.
 Downing ONE VCT already has a diverse portfolio of 93 carefully selected companies across a range of sectors (as at 31 July 2020).
 Examples are software & services, healthcare services, education and alternative energy.
 For additional diversification, Downing ONE also invests in small quoted companies.

-All these businesses are usually in the early stages of their development but will have a solid business plan or have shown potential in their chosen market.
+These businesses will be in different stages of their development but will have a solid business plan or have shown potential in their chosen market.
 In all cases, we look for talented management teams, a defined market and a clear strategy for profitable growth.

 What are the risks?